rpt09-scully/chris-proxy-service/README.md

 # Chris's Proxy Service

+NPM Dependencies:
+  - express
+  - express-handlebars (for templating)

 Proxy service for 9Trails.
-TO launch
+To launch

 ``` sh
 # install if you haven't yet